Reading goals aren’t just for kids. If you want to improve your reading life, try out these reading goals for adults.

 If you don’t need to (or won’t) declutter your books, another great reading goal for adults is to declutter your to-read list.
 Whenever I hear of an interesting book, I add it to my to-read shelf in Goodreads.
 Even though I read well over a hundred books a year, my to-read list always manages to grow each year.

 What do you think?
-What reading goals for adults are you setting in 2020?
+What reading goals for adults are you setting this year?